Mustain Kennels offers puppy training as well as Natural Ability preparedness:

-- We offer a special Puppy Training package to our puppy buyers of an additional 4 weeks of training (from 8-12 weeks) for an additional $300.00.
+- We offer a special Puppy Training package to our puppy buyers of an additional 4 weeks of training (from 8-12 weeks) for an additional $100.00 per week.
 This includes potty training, basic commands, leash training, riding in cars, crate training plus introduction to Hunting Preparedness.
 This allows the pups additional time with mom in addition to our other adult dogs and puppies for optimal socialization.
 The cost also includes the second set of immunizations.

 - Natural Ability Test Preparedness – similar to Hunting Preparedness, this training will prepare your dog to take the NAVHDA Natural Ability Test as well as field and water training, basic commands, etc. Price is $1,000 and includes registration for the NA test as well as transportation to the test site and John acting as handler during the test.

 For more information on the above packages or to discuss other training needs, please call John at 816-868-7629 – we’ll be happy to discuss your training requirements and develop a program that fits your needs.

 Small Munsterlander puppies are babies and just like human babies they go through various stages on their way to adulthood.
 Knowing the stages of development will help you meet their needs as well as understand their behavior, what is normal and what isn't, and what's the best way to deal with situations that will crop up.
 Knowing what your role is in their development and training will help to ensure your puppy becomes a loving, well behaved member of your family.